Every vacation has to start somewhere, and for most people visiting the country, it begins at one of Costa Rica’s airports.

 No matter what your Costa Rica itinerary entails, chances are it’ll start with a flight into one of the country’s two major international airports.

-If you want the closest airport to the beach and Costa Rica’s beautiful Guanacaste province, Liberia International Airport may be the better choice.
-If you plan to vacation elsewhere, San José receives more airlines at cheaper prices, and there are better domestic connections options as well.
+Liberia International Airport may be the better choice if you want the closest airport to the beach and Costa Rica’s beautiful Guanacaste province.
+If you plan to vacation elsewhere, San José receives cheaper airlines and better domestic connection options.

 Once you’re in Costa Rica, you’ll be surrounded by natural beauty whether you drive or fly.
 And while the destinations in this biodiverse isthmus are worth writing home about, so is the journey.